 So, if Google just wants us to write detailed and interesting content that uses pertinent words organically – where do “Keywords” come in?

-It’s possible to have lots of content on a page, and still fail to use enough “Key Words” – that a bot could use to piece together exactly what you do.
+It’s possible to have lots of content on a page, and still fail to use enough “Key Words”, for an Artificial Intelligence to piece together exactly what you are trying to spruik.

-Ideally our well written content should be enough to inform humans and bots the salient parts of a our pages.
-In reality though, there is an increasing number of website that google could show as a search result; that we really need push the point on what a page is specifically about.
+Ideally our well written content should be enough to inform humans and bots the salient points of our pages.
+In reality though, there is an increasing number of websites that Google could show as a search result.
+Therefore, we really need push the point on what a page is specifically about.
 Which can be done by repeating some well chosen words, and using these words in various ways on a page.

 Let’s talk about “Keyphrases”

 The internet has evolved to a point of Keyword saturation.
 It is very unlikely that you will break into high Search Engine results with a single “Keyword”.
-For example: A new Online Shoe Store will likely not rank in Google if they just focus on the Keyword “Shoes”.
+For example: A new Online Shoe Store will likely not rank well in Google if they just focus on the Keyword “Shoes”.
 That ship has sailed.
 They will instead need to combine “keywords” into a “keyphrase” (also called Longtail Keywords) – for example “Trendy Casual Shoes for Men”.
-This is a Keyphrase, and a “Question” that someone is likely to ask Google.
+This is a Keyphrase, and forms part of a “Query” that someone might type into Google.